Acoustic Sound Insulation Guide

 Acoustic insulation solutions that have the highest level of sound insulation

-The AcoustiClip Direct System is the highest performing direct to wall acoustic insulation system.
+The AcoustiClip Direct System is the highest performing direct-to-wall acoustic insulation system.
 The system will significantly improve the acoustic perfomance of party walls to soundproof against noisy neighbours and other noise nuisances.

 AcoustiClip Direct Party Wall System